e-orlov/natural-language-SEO-tool/README.md

 3. Go to resource list - https://cloud.ibm.com/resources
 4. Find natural language understanding service in list
 5. Copy the API Key and URL values and paste below

-## What to do with the data

-Once you have your nlu-output.csv data open it in excel and pivot to look for recurring keywords/entities - see this blog post for further info